root-foundation/root/README.md

 ### 5. Rate of displacement of winners accelerates.

+Winners remaining winners becomes exponentially more difficult. *Churn* accelerates.

+Transferring ability *upwards* (from activity to parent activity) becomes exponentially more difficult the higher up in the tree we are at.

+For example, scaling McDonald's from one city to the world (a high complexity activity from a couple of decades ago) is far more straightforward than scaling a robotics company from one domain (agriculture) to a more general robotics company that can handle many domains (current high complexity activity).

+The difficulty to *transfer* winning at current complexity to higher complexity grows because it is increasingly less about scaling something you already have a good idea about and more about discovering a completely new way of doing it.
+For example, going from a domain specific robotics company to a general purpose robotics company requires a completely different approach the core design and technology itself.

+It is likely that the team that makes a big breakthrough in general purpose robotics will have *started* at this level of complexity rather than *grow* to this complexity after starting at a less complex activity.

+Furthermore, current winners are bogged down by serving users at the current level of complexity to be able to jump upwards.
+Their culture and how they organize themselves is inherently tied to the complexity of their activity.
+For example, while a domain specific robotics company is bogged down by serving a niche audience, a more general purpose robotics company would be laser focused on the core innovation required to crack the higher complexity activity.

+This vulnerability of the current winner is further amplified by the fact that our activities become more similar the higher up we go.
+The more similar our activities become, the wider the pool of competition becomes.
+Winners will increasingly face competition from places they least expect it.
+For example, the top content creators and startup founders are starting to find themselves competing.
+Similarly, companies building coding agents are finding increasingly finding themselves competing with startups working on project management (because building and managing activities are converging).

+It will be tough to compete when you have no idea where the competition will come from.
+Some random innovation in some quantum computing company will wipe out a whole sub-tree of robotics companies.

+And finally, there will be greater overall quality of competition as quality of training and resources become more democratized.
+As the peak outcome grows superexponentially, more capable individuals will start directly attacking activities very high in the tree, shaking up many many sub-trees of current winners.

+We are entering a new generation of creating value in which most of the best practices and intuitions we've developed tackling less complex problems (lower in the tree) no longer work.

 ### 6. Absolute number of winners grows at least exponentially.

+Even though the distribution of outcomes will be far more extreme, since the peak outcomes grow exponentially, even _tiny_ wins (relative to the peak wins) will still be massive.
+And since the rate of displacement accelerates, in a given period of time, there will be many more who would have touched the extreme success as well.

+---

+(concluding thoughts + transition).

 ## Problem